Jason Falinski: Early political involvement

-Falinski worked as an adviser to former Liberal leaders John Hewson and Barry O'Farrell, and was a spokesperson for the Australian Republican Movement.

-Falinski worked in corporate affairs for Credit Union Services Corporation Limited, and in Strategy and M&A for IAG before setting up his own company, CareWell Health, in 2005.

-Local Government

 Falinski was elected to Warringah Council in September 2008 as a Councillor for A Ward.

-Parliamentary Career
+Parliamentary career

-In April 2016, Falinski won an internal Liberal Party preselection in the seat of Mackellar defeating the then incumbent member, Bronwyn Bishop.
-This meant Falinski would go on to be the Liberal Party of Australia's candidate for the seat at the 2016 Australian election where he was subsequently elected.
-Falinski was re-elected for a second term at the 2019 Australian election, however he was unsuccessful in his re-election bid in the 2022 Australian election.
+In April 2016, Falinski won an internal Liberal Party preselection ballot in the seat of Mackellar, defeating the incumbent member Bronwyn Bishop.
+He was elected as Bishop's successor at the 2016 federal election.
+Falinski was re-elected for a second term at the 2019 federal election, but was defeated by independent candidate Sophie Scamps in the 2022 federal election.

 Falinski is a member of the Moderate/Modern Liberal faction of the Liberal Party.

 Economy

-Falinski has called for reform of the Australian Tax Office, stating that the onus of proof should lie with the ATO, not the taxpayer, in relation to allegations of fraud or evasion.
+Falinski has called for reform of the Australian Taxation Office, stating that the onus of proof should lie with the ATO, not the taxpayer, in relation to allegations of fraud or evasion.
 He has also called for the introduction of a taxpayer bill of rights, and to empower the tax ombudsman with powers similar to the taxpayer advocate service in the US.

-In his capacity as Chair of the Standing Committee on Economics, Falinski has called for the introduction of legislation which would require asset managers, including super funds and index funds, publish shareholder voting decisions to ensure they do not use proxy advisers to collude at shareholder meetings.
+In his capacity as Chair of the Standing Committee on Economics, Falinski has called for the introduction of legislation that would require asset managers, including super funds and index funds, publish shareholder voting decisions to ensure they do not use proxy advisers to collude at shareholder meetings.
 The committee also recommended that mechanisms be put in place to ensure asset managers engage with their members when making voting decisions, and to require proxy advisers to hold a broader financial service licence than is currently the case.

 Falinski supports the development of Australia's retail corporate bond market, noting that Australia's market had been held back by regulatory failure and institutional obstructionism.
 The Standing Committee on Tax and Revenue noted that the Australian market had less depth, breadth and liquidity than the same market in New Zealand, even though the latter’s capital markets and savings pool are much smaller.

 Falinski supports innovation-focussed reform, having chaired an Inquiry into the tax treatment of employee share schemes.
 In 2021, the Inquiry recommended reforms which were accepted by then Treasurer, Josh Frydenberg, including legislative changes which would allow an employee to leave their job without facing a large tax bill on shares they had been issued.
 These reforms were welcomed and warmly received by industry groups.